 If you have an audience, chances are, some of your audience will be reading about a particular service or product for the first time, right?

-They haven’t heard or read about the XYZ product, or probably the product is new on the market.
+They haven’t heard or read about the XYZ product, or it is probably new.

 This is where researching for the product/service informational keyword becomes helpful.

-For instance, most of my audience here are beginners’ online marketers.
-People who are about to start a blog.
-Also, a portion of that audience already has a blog running but looking for ways to take it to the next level.
+For instance, most of my audience here are beginners’ online marketers—people about to start a blog.
+Also, some of that audience already has a blog running but is looking for ways to take it to the next level.

-If I want to pitch any of these SEO products to my audience, a good way to start is to write on a topic such as:
+If I want to pitch any of these SEO products to my audience, an excellent way to start is to write on a topic such as:

 These are informational topics.

-These types of keywords or topics help inform or educate the users on the subject.
+These keywords or topics help inform or educate the users on the subject.

-Within the content, there will be a subheading that lists different types of SEO tools and what each tool will help you achieve.
+Within the content, there will be a subheading that lists different SEO tools and what each tool will help you achieve.

 If you want to see this type of post and learn from it, here are some examples:

-Examine these posts carefully, and you will see how I strategically talked about affiliate products without being pushy.
+Scrutinize these posts; you will see how I strategically discussed affiliate products without being pushy.